DrJonYearsley/Grassland/MODIS/README.md

 **process_MODIS.R** this is the main script for processing MODIS data.
 It performs the following steps:

-1. read in downloaded MODIS data (geoTIFF),
+1. read in downloaded MODIS data (the MOD13Q1 product in geoTIFF format),
 2. crop MODIS data to Ireland,
 3. rescale NDVI and EVI to be on a scale 0-1
 4. remove poor quality pixels